Water Usage Charges Policy

 For percentage water charge tenants, water usage charges will continue to apply and remain payable during approved absences, subject to the following:

-- If the entire household is absent for more than 6 weeks with the approval of FACS then FACS will waive charges accrued after those 6 weeks.
+- If the entire household is absent for more than 6 weeks with the approval of DCJ then DCJ will waive charges accrued after those 6 weeks.

 - If the property is occupied by family members or friends, with the permission of the tenant, during the tenant's absence, then water usage charges continue to apply and remain payable.